 - 7.3.1.
-The adoption of the Ringstead Neighbourhood Plan will add another layer of detail to the planning policy framework for North Northamptonshire focused on the parish of Ringstead.
-The Neighbourhood Plan will complement the planning policies set out in the Joint Core Strategy and East Northamptonshire Local Plan Part 2 when adopted to provide comprehensive policy coverage and form part of the development plan for the area. - 7.3.2.
-The 'making' of the Ringstead Neighbourhood Plan supports the delivery of the Council's Corporate Plan, particularly in relation to the Council's key commitment to connected communities ensuring our communities are connected with one another so they are able to shape their lives and the areas where they live.
+The adoption of the Barnwell Neighbourhood Plan will add another layer of detail to the planning policy framework for North Northamptonshire for the parish of Barnwell.
+The Neighbourhood Plan will complement the planning policies set out in the Joint Core Strategy and East Northamptonshire Local Plan Part 2, when adopted, to provide comprehensive policy coverage and form part of the development plan for the area. - 7.3.2.
+The 'making' of the Barnwell Neighbourhood Plan supports the delivery of the Council's Corporate Plan, particularly in relation to the Council's key commitment to connected communities ensuring our communities are connected with one another so they are able to shape their lives and the areas where they live.